 At the same time, the Committee remains steadfast in its faith in our students' potential to gain admission to pursue study in their professions of choice.
 It will, however, require careful thought and further hard work by these students to compile a successful reapplication.
 The purpose of the reapplicant toolkit is to guide prospective reapplicants toward this end.

 A student who applies to medical school with the support of the Premedical Committee, but is not offered admission, normally retains that support upon reapplication.
-However, the Committee will support no more than two reapplications (i.e., three application cycles—or four, if the student initially applied via linkage).
+However, a student retains their eligibility for committee support for no more than four years after the first general application cycle in which they become eligible for it.

 The GS Premedical Committee will not support the reapplication of a candidate who was admitted to medical school in a prior application cycle.